Teaching & Learning

 You’ll have some classes in person and some online.
 Some courses will be a hybrid of both.
 You’ll see desks set apart, fewer people in each space, and lots of regular sanitizing of common surfaces.
 Larger classes may rotate subsets of students through the classroom or lab to reduce density.
 Advising, office hours, and other student support will be available online to everyone.
 And everyone will be expected to follow a set of protective practices in class and out.

 Faculty continue to spend their summer months attending workshops, collaborating with each other, and redesigning your courses to bring new flexibility to the academic rigor and engaging learning opportunities that are hallmarks of taking a class at Beloit.
+More information about their work will be on a new Fall course guide - take a look to see which courses are in-person, online, or a hybrid that you can choose to be in-person or online.

 We hope all of our students will be on campus this fall and especially our new first-years.
 Entering college this year will certainly be different.
 We want to welcome you with open air hugs and get you started building a community of life-long friends and participating in the engaging learning experiences that make Beloit, well, Beloit.